Professional Disc Golf Association: International Disc Golf Center

 The IDGC also features the World Disc Golf Hall of Fame.
 Located in Wildwood Park Columbia County, Georgia on Clarks Hill Lake.
 It is 22 miles from Augusta, Georgia.
 This 975-acre park is home to PDGA Headquarters.
 Prior to a Southern pine beetle infestation, it held three courses.
-The property is currently being redesigned and no courses are open for play at this time (fall 2025).
+The property is currently being redesigned and no courses are open for play at this time (summer 2026).